 Textiles are a huge part of our everyday lives—we use them to dry ourselves off from the shower, we clothe our bodies with them, and we sleep inside them when we go to bed at night.
 For many of us, we may have never given a second thought to the blanket on our bed or our favorite tee—but have you ever stopped to wonder… what’s this product made from?
 And, does that even matter? (more…)

 I recently gave a TEDx talk in the Berkshires speaking about environmentally-induced illness and disease.
 Did you know that one quarter of all deaths worldwide could be prevented if we mitigated environmental exposures?

-If you want to learn more about how exposures to endocrine-disrupting and other toxic chemicals in our everyday lives rob us of our health and wellbeing, then watch my full talk (we’ll post it here as soon as it’s ready!)
+If you want to learn more about how exposures to endocrine-disrupting and other toxic chemicals in our everyday lives rob us of our health and wellbeing, then watch my full talk (scroll to bottom of page).
 In the meantime, here are five things I would urge you to start doing now to reduce your exposure to harmful substances: